Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through As Mámoas on Day Seven of the Camino InglésWalking Through As Mámoas on Day Seven of the Camino Inglés

-Since it is all downhill from Hospital de Bruma, this would not have been a difficult day from Presedo.
-However, since you must add 1.8 kilometers to the walk off-Camino it is more like 19.3 kilometers in total.
+200 meters later and after 4.8 kilometers total, we walked by the sign for the Hotel Barreiro, to the west, in the direction of Fraga, with notification that it is 1.8 kilometers off the Camino.
+This is also a viable option from Presedo, for a total of 17.5 kilometers.
+Since it is all downhill from Hospital de Bruma, this would not be a difficult day from Presedo.
+However, since you must add 1.8 kilometers to the walk, off-Camino, it is more like 19.3 kilometers in total.
 Until you add in the 3.6 kilometer round trip to the hotel from the Camino, this move would only shave off a few kilometers from your day seven on the English Way.
 It is yet another interesting possibility.

 The sign and turn to the hotel is directly across from this 35.8 kilometer marker, shown below.